Ohm's Law Β· series & parallel Β· power Β· circuit theory

 Voltage (V)

 The electrical "pressure" that drives current through a circuit.
 Measured in volts (V).
-Like water pressure in a pipe β€” higher voltage pushes more current.
+Like water pressure in a pipe β higher voltage pushes more current.
 Sources: batteries, power supplies, generators.

 Current (I)

 The flow of electric charge through a conductor.
 Measured in amperes (amps, A).
 Like water flow rate through a pipe.
 DC (direct current): flows one way.
-AC (alternating current): reverses direction rapidly (50–60 Hz).
+AC (alternating current): reverses direction rapidly (50β60 Hz).

 The rate at which electrical energy is converted to another form (heat, light, motion).
 Measured in watts (W).
 A 60W bulb uses 60 joules per second.
-Energy (joules) = Power Γ— Time.
+Energy (joules) = Power Γ Time.

 Kirchhoff's Laws

 KCL: The sum of currents entering a node equals the sum leaving it (charge conservation).
+KVL: The sum of all voltages around any closed loop equals zero (energy conservation).

 Capacitors & Inductors